vbazurtob/bowling-java-console-application/README.md

 b) How to build a fat executable jar:

-    1. Enter the jobsity-test-bowlingapp dir:
+    1. Enter the /bowling-java-console-application dir:

     2. Inside the directory execute:
         mvn package

 c) Run the generated jar on console using .txt test files:

-    1. Enter the jobsity-test-bowlingapp dir:
+    1. Enter the /bowling-java-console-application dir:

     2. Inside the directory execute:
         mvn package

         java -jar target/jobsity-test-bowlingapp-1.0-SNAPSHOT-jar-with-dependencies.jar target/test-classes/extra-rows.txt

-    4. You can check all the .txt files to test with the generated jar in the folder <jobsity-test-bowlingapp-root-dir>/target/test-classes/
+    4. You can check all the .txt files to test with the generated jar in the folder <bowling-java-console-application-root-dir>/target/test-classes/

     5. Another example with a different file: java -jar target/jobsity-test-bowlingapp-1.0-SNAPSHOT-jar-with-dependencies.jar target/test-classes/bowling-file.txt